Proof of Schur's conjecture in $\mathbb R^d$: Proof

 \textbf{7.} For points in an open hemisphere $\Gamma^+$ of $\Gamma$ one can easily define the distance between two points as the shorter angle between the corresponding vectors.
 In particular, the distance between any point in $\gamma$ and any point in $\gamma^*$ is $\pi/2$.
 We denote the spherical distance between $u_1,u_2\in \Gamma^+$ by $\rho(u_1,u_2)$.

-\textbf{8.} One could define an angle between the two intersecting arcs as the dihedral angle between the corresponding vector planes.
+\textbf{8.} We define an angle between the two intersecting arcs as the dihedral angle between the corresponding vector planes.
 For three distinct points $u_1,u_2,u_3 \in \Gamma^+$ we denote by $A(u_1,u_2,u_3)$ the angle between the arcs $u_1u_2$ and $u_2u_3$.